walkccc/CS/docs/index.md

 - [Maching Learning](./ML/)
 - [JavaScript Data Structures and Algorithms](./JavaScript/)

-Feel free to give me your feedback if any adjustment is needed with the sorted solutions.
-You can press the "pencil icon" in the upper right corner to edit the contents or simply [open an issue](https://github.com/walkccc/CS/issues/new) in [my repository](https://github.com/walkccc/CS/).

 ## How I generate this website

 I use the static site generator [MkDocs](http://www.mkdocs.org/) and the beautiful theme [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) to build this website!